GraniteWMS/GraniteDocs/docs/integration/acumatica/acumatica-overview.md

 ![StockItem](./acumatica-img/stockitem.PNG)

-The most notable field is the Lot/Serial Class.
+The most notable field is the Lot/Serial Class (this is only visible if Lot/Serial tracking is enabled).
 In Acumatica, Lot and Serial number share the same property call LotSerialNbr.
 This class determines if either lot, serial, or neither is tracked.

 Expiry date can only be tracked in the standard way if either lot or serial is tracked and cannot be tracked separately.